cmc333333/off-by-one/_posts/2013-09-04-constraint-programming.md

     (alldifferent (row in 1..9) (board[row, col]));
 ```

-as well as the constraints for each subgrid containing distinct values.
-The
-description below is overly explicit for clarity -- we could easily use for
-loops to attain the same result.
+We also add constraints for each subgrid containing distinct values.
+The description below is overly explicit for clarity -- we could easily use for loops to attain the same result.

 ```
 constraint (